pulp/pulp/docs/sphinx/rest-api/repo/publish.rst

 | :permission:`update`
 | :param_list:`post`

+* :param:`id,str,identifies which distributor on the repository to publish`
-* :param:`override_config,object,distributor configuration values that override the distributor's default configuration for this publish`
+* :param:`?override_config,object,distributor configuration values that override the distributor's default configuration for this publish`

 | :response_list:`_`